-Toronto Botanical Garden offers an array of award-winning themed gardens spanning nearly four acres, designed to educate and inspire adjacent to Wilket Creek, Don Valley Ravine and Edwards Gardens.
+Toronto Botanical Garden (TBG) offers an array of themed gardens spanning nearly four acres, designed to educate and inspire adjacent to Wilket Creek, Don Valley Ravine, and Edwards Gardens.
 We offer a complete range of innovative indoor, outdoor and online learning experiences for all ages and maintain Canada’s largest private horticultural library.
-Our LEED Silver Certified Building with an energy-efficient sloping green roof and ecologically conscious design includes indoor/outdoor event and learning spaces, a garden shop and seasonal café.
+Our LEED Silver Certified Building with an energy-efficient sloping green roof and ecologically conscious design include indoor/outdoor event and learning spaces, a garden shop, and a seasonal café.

-For more information, click here for our Annual Report.
+For more information, click here to review our Annual Reports.